mooltipass/.github/profile/README.md

 # Welcome to the Mooltipass Ecosystem GitHub Page!
 You'll find here the repositories for all the elements that make up the Mooltipass ecosystem
-- A <a href="https://github.com/mooltipass/minible_hw">physical device</a>, providing all security-related features
+- A <a href="https://github.com/mooltipass/minible_hw">physical device</a> and <a href="https://github.com/mooltipass/minible">its firmware</a>, providing all security-related features
 - Multiple <a href="https://github.com/mooltipass/extension">browser extensions</a> (Chrome, Firefox, Edge, Opera) for easy credentials storage & recall
 - A <a href="https://github.com/mooltipass/moolticute">cross-plaform user interface</a>, for easy management of the physical device features and database
 - A <a href="https://github.com/mooltipass/moolticute">cross-platform software daemon</a>, serving as an interface between device and software clients